-Previously, digitalization was perceived as a way to increase the effectiveness through automation and data synchronization, but now businesses are forced to go online to survive.
+Previously, digitalization was perceived as a way to increase effectiveness through automation and data synchronization, but now businesses are forced to go online to survive.

 Chinese companies became pioneers in this massive transformation, showing the way by reorganizing their processes in almost every industry.

 Lin Qingxuan, the Chinese cosmetics company, had to close 40% of its stores around the country, including all shops in Wuhan.
-However, the company did not fire their employees.
+However, the company did not fire its employees.
 Instead, they transformed them into online beauty advisors who continued consultations with customers via WeChat.
 This resulted in a 200% growth in sales in Wuhan compared to the previous year’s sales.

 Many restaurants and food stores have already transformed into takeaway and delivery services.
 Depending on how long the quarantine lasts, people will become ever more used to ordering groceries and other goods online.

 For groceries, such a transition may be a huge benefit as it would let them reduce or even eliminate brick-and-mortar stores and sell directly from centralized warehouses.
 This, in turn, will reduce expenses for real estate, furniture, and equipment.

 The fast spread of the virus called for contactless delivery by drones/robots, as never before.
 Today, such companies as Wings provide deliveries in Finland, Australia, and Virginia, shipping snacks and health care products.
 Although it is just the beginning of the drone delivery era, it is clear that this business will blossom in the future.